16 Foundation Models for Economic Text and Expectations

 Figure 16.5: Real-time timeline at forecast origin \(t\).
 The shaded region to the right of \(t\) is the forbidden future: no object produced or revised there may enter \(D_t\).
 Document \(d_1\) is admissible.
 Document \(d_2\) is a revision of \(d_1\) published after \(t\) and is not admissible, even though it concerns an event that occurred before \(t\).
 Document \(d_3\) is a curated summary published after \(t\) and is not admissible.
 Document \(d_4\) is a news summary published before \(t\) but cites material produced after \(t\); it is admissible as a physical object but contaminates any retriever that weights by similarity to post-\(t\) content.

-This is the single most important section of the chapter.
-Text-based forecasting is attractive because language is expressive, but every failure mode we have seen in macro-forecast evaluation has its textual counterpart, and several new ones — post-hoc retrieval, revised transcripts, pre-training contamination — do not have close macro analogues and therefore require explicit discipline.
+Text-based forecasting is attractive because language is expressive, but every failure mode familiar from macro-forecast evaluation has a textual counterpart, and several new ones — post-hoc retrieval, revised transcripts, pre-training contamination — have no close macro analogue and therefore require explicit discipline.
 Ahrens et al. (2025) provide a useful operational example: they study high-frequency market responses to central-bank speeches, and the credibility of their identification hinges on precisely the timestamp discipline formalized above, because the window over which a response is measured must begin strictly after the speech is public and end before any other confounding information arrives.

 16.7 Forecast Augmentation with Text-Derived Signals

-With measurement and admissibility in hand, we can embed text-derived signals in a standard predictive regression.
-The workhorse is
+With measurement and admissibility in hand, we embed text-derived signals in a standard predictive regression,

 Design choices.
 Three choices deserve explicit statements, because each can change whether any forecast gain is genuine.